Critical Care Nursing

 Omission of Unnecessary Nocturnal Clinical Interaction

 According to Lindberg et al (2015), a percentage of nocturnal interactions can safely be omitted so that the excessive disturbance to patients’ sleep patterns is curtailed.
 It has been observed severally in different studies on critical care that several nursing activities are carried out merely as routine.
-They are not actually based on the clinical evidence available, and necessity for patient service.
-In this regard, there is need for the hospital clinical staff to be able to evaluate critically the need for some of the care services offered.
-Consideration on coming up with necessary adjustments on the workflow so as to promote patient nocturnal sleep can is imperative (Esen, 2015).
+They are not actually based on the clinical evidence available, and the necessity for patient service.
+In this regard, there is a need for the hospital clinical staff to be able to evaluate critically the need for some of the care services offered.
+Consideration of coming up with necessary adjustments on the workflow so as to promote patient nocturnal sleep is imperative (Esen, 2015).
 Once the interactions that are unnecessary are omitted, it is likely that most patients will have more time to sleep.
 This will translate into faster healing and reduced stays in hospital for patients.

 Other Ways of Promoting Sleep

-Studies indicate that it remains difficult for most patients to catch sleep while in the ICU as a result of not only the pain they undergo, but environmental factors that hinder them from doing so.
-One of the other approaches that nurses can use to promote sleep includes doing a 5-minute back rub to the patients, with their permission (Lindberg et al, 2015).
+Studies indicate that it remains difficult for most patients to catch sleep while in the ICU as a result of not only the pain they undergo but also environmental factors that hinder them from doing so.
+One of the other approaches that nurses can use to promote sleep includes doing a 5-minute back rub on the patients, with their permission (Lindberg et al, 2015).
 Music therapy could still be an option in promoting patient sleep.
-However, it has been proved that 5-minute long slow back massage on a patient promotes increased speed of sleep by an hour (Esen, 2015).
+However, it has been proved that a 5-minute long slow back massage on a patient promotes an increased speed of sleep by an hour (Esen, 2015).
 The nurses should however use soothing and slow-stroke back massage in a situation where the nurse centers themselves to be sincerely present with such patients.

 Despite the fact that a nurse is a gatekeeper that needs to protect their patient sleep time in the ICU, it will still be difficult to fulfill this because of escalations in patient–nurse ratios according to Hurley (2010).
-Even so it should remain the nurse’s responsibility to protect their patient’s sleep.
+Even so, it should remain the nurse’s responsibility to protect their patient’s sleep.
 Nurses also need to work in shifts to avoid sleep deprivation, a factor that boosts their compassionate care and patient experience in the ICU (Mosleh et al, 2015).
-They should care for themselves so that they can be able to meet the demands of their patients, colleagues and their families effectively.
-This is because, a stressed nurse may be irritable and thus have little time to ensure that patient’s health services are adequately administered.
+They should care for themselves so that they can be able to meet the demands of their patients, colleagues, and their families effectively.
+This is because a stressed nurse may be irritable and thus have little time to ensure that patient’s health services are adequately administered.

 References